wp-plugins/democracy-poll/readme.txt

 == Changelog ==
+= 4.6.4 =
+* Fix: when user send democratic answer, new answer couldn't have comma

 = 4.6.3 =
 * Fix: Widget showed screens uncorrectly because of some previous changes in code.
 * Improve: English localisation